RussellSk/head_first_design_patterns/README.md

 **Chapter 3 - Decorator pattern**
 attach additional responsibilities to an objedt dynamically.
 Decorators provide a flexible alternative to subclassing for extending functionality.

+**Chapter 4 - Factory pattern** \
+*The Factory Method Pattern* - defines an interface for creating an object, but lets subclasses decide which class to instantiate.
+Factory Method lets a class defer instantiation to subclasses.